tus/tus-node-server/.changeset/lazy-animals-watch.md

 "@tus/server": patch
 ---

-Compute the `Access-Control-Expose-Headers` value once in the constructor instead of rebuilding it on every request.
+Use the precomputed `EXPOSED_HEADERS` constant for the default `Access-Control-Expose-Headers` value instead of rebuilding it on every request.